Adventure Sailing and More

 Hello.
 My father Leonard Jacob started the ship and I am so proud to see it is still going strong.

 Back in 1960 the president of Guldens Mustard donated a 110 foot motor yacht that guzzled 5o gallons an hour of diesel fuel.
-That was when my mother was pregnant with me (I was born 1960) needless to say we did not operate that ship for to long.
+That was when my mother was pregnant with me (I was born 1960) needless to say we did not operate that ship for too long.
 We do have pictures of it.

 It is volunteers like you that help guide the kids of today to be the men and women of tomorrow.
 I sincerely thank you for your time and effort.